eucesar/GlobalSolution-Web-HTML-CSS/README.md

 > ✍️👨‍💻 - Theme: World Hunger Problem - FIAP

 The Global Solution is an evaluative work in a group of 3 participants on a recurring theme, this semester's theme was “Hunger”.
-About that, my group decided the theme: Regenerative Agriculture - So I developed a website using html and css following all the rules proposed by the professor.
+About that, my group decided on the theme: Regenerative Agriculture - So I developed a website using html and css following all the rules proposed by the teacher.

 ## Download